factorhouse/cronut/README.md

 # Summary

-Quartz is richly featured, open source jobn scheduling library that is fairly standard on the JVM.
+Quartz is richly featured, open source job scheduling library that is fairly standard on the JVM.

 Clojure has two existing wrappers for Quartz: